Take a private number off a vehicle

 How to take off a number

 You can take off a private number online or by post.
 It costs £80.
-If you don’t assign the number within 6 years, you can apply for a refund.

 You can’t use the online service if the vehicle isn’t in your name, you have to apply by post.

 What happens to the vehicle